magic-scripts/ms/README.md

 ### Getting Help

 - Run `ms help` for command overview
+- Use `man ms` to view the complete manual page
 - Use `<command> --help` for specific command help
 - Run `ms doctor` for system diagnostics
 - Check `ms status` for installation status